ChenS0407/test/reference/faqs/pipelines/error/plugin.md

    ## Q1: After the python environment variable is added, it does not take effect during job execution. (job error "System cannot find the specified file")

-   Since Blue Shield agent and Blue Whale agent use the system account, the environment variables added to the administrator account do not take effect.
+   Since BKCI agent and BK agent use the system account, the environment variables added to the administrator account do not take effect.
 You need to add python.exe and pip3.exe to the system environment variables and restart the operating system

    ## Q2: windows builder pipeline execution failed to open exe using python